 Pastor, our people don’t usually get excited about what we tell them to be excited about.
 Have you figured that out yet?
 Instead, they get excited about what they see actually excites us.

 This means we ought to steward our exclamation points wisely.
 If you’re one of those rah-rah guys firing on all emotional cylinders for everything from bake sales and the book table to baptisms and baby dedications, you create an equality between minutiae and missional milestones that can be disorienting, and ultimately dulling.
 But more directly, just remember that if everything is exciting, nothing is.

 But we also have to be careful in our preaching about what we are most naturally reacting with awe to, driving home, and exulting in.
-If we are most excited about or most emphasize the biblical imperatives, we communicate that what’s really exciting about God’s Word is the Law.
+If it is the biblical imperatives, then what we communicate that what’s really exciting about God’s Word is the law.
 And there is certainly a way to delight in God’s commands!
 (Note that exclamation point.)
-But over time, we will impress upon our bodies that the Law is more dazzling than the gospel, and this is fuel for a quick sprint into a brick wall.
+But over time, we will impress upon our bodies that the law is more dazzling than the gospel, and this is fuel for a quick sprint into a brick wall.
 Let’s save our real enthusiasm for our beautiful Savior, our awe for his finished work, our exclamations for his grace.